 The Law requires each governing board to report quarterly to the Governor, the Legislative Policy Committee of the General Assembly, and the State Ethics Commission, the number of exemptions approved.
-Records filed by the institutions with the Commission reflect a total of 920 faculty exemptions granted by the university presidents between 1996 and 2021.
-During calendar year 2023, USM institutions and Morgan State University reported an additional 138 faculty member exemptions to the Commission.
-The 2023 exemptions were from the following institutions:
+During calendar year 2024, USM institutions and Morgan State University reported an additional 216 faculty member exemptions to the Commission.
+The 2024 exemptions were from the following institutions:

 INSTITUTION Number of Exemptions

-Morgan State University 0
+Morgan State University 2

-Towson University 1
+Towson University 0

-University of Maryland Baltimore 42
+University of Maryland Baltimore 82

-University of Maryland Baltimore County 3
+University of Maryland Baltimore County 10

-University of Maryland College Park 92
+University of Maryland College Park 122

 University of Maryland Global Campus ("UMGC") 0

-TOTAL FACULTY EXEMPTIONS 138
+TOTAL FACULTY EXEMPTIONS 216